uber1geek/uber1geek.github.io/about.md

 ### Fine I'll Admit It.

-I’m passionate about the programming, user experience, web, customer driven development, whilst continually improving as a community manager.
+I’m passionate about programming, user experience, web, customer driven development, whilst continually improving as a community manager.

 I'm also the guy who'll fix your broken computer.